lyonlai/blessed-vue/README.md

 ## Example
 The following example consists of two files. `index.js` & `test-component.vue`.
 At the moment blessed-vue shares the same template compiler with web runtime.
 So in order to load the [single file component](https://vuejs.org/v2/guide/single-file-components.html), you can use either [vue-loader](https://github.com/vuejs/vue-loader) when you are using [webpack](https://webpack.github.io/), or [rollup-plugin-vue2](https://github.com/thgh/rollup-plugin-vue2) when you are using [rollup](https://rollupjs.org/).

+There are also two examples in this repo.

+* login: Full example shown in README.md using rollup.
+* call-log: an example of webpack & vue-loader.

 ![Example screenshot](./screenshot.png "Example screenshot")